applied-crypto-lab/picco/README.md

 User programs can be compiled and executed using one of the three supported modes:
 1. The **measurement mode** (specified using the flag `-m`) requires the least amount of setup and is intended for measuring the runtime when benchmarking specific computations.
 It makes security shortcuts (such as foregoing public key infrastructure for secure key establishment) and doesn't require private inputs to be entered into the program.
 Instead, private inputs are randomly generated before the computation starts.
 The goal of this mode is to facilitate accurate performance measurement while minimizing the setup effort. **Note that at this time the measurement mode generates only random private inputs and thus does not handle public inputs.**
 2. The **testing mode** (specified using the flag `-t`) permits proper execution of secure protocols on private data.
 It uses public keys owned by computational parties to set up secure communication channels and processed private inputs contributed by different data owners (input parties).
 It uses terminal-based interfaces for execution, data entry, and output assembly and is well suited for evaluating programs and their correctness.
 3. The **deployment mode** (specified using the flag `-d`) also permits proper execution of secure protocols on private data.
 It differs from the testing mode in how private inputs are entered into the computation.
-Instead of specifying inputs in text files and creating shares using terminal-based `picco-utility` executable, this model produces a web server setup that allows different input parties to enter their information and properly create encrypted shares prior to storing them at the web server.
+Instead of specifying inputs in text files and creating shares using terminal-based `picco-utility` executable, this mode produces a web server setup that allows different input parties to enter their information and properly create encrypted shares prior to storing them at the web server.

 Regardless of the mode, it is necessary to create an **SMC config** file that provides computation parameters to the compiler.